santiagozky/SAJeSolar/README.md

  - Remove all configuration for the integration in your yaml files.
 Do not erase any entitiy
  - Install this integration into your HASS instance
  - Restart your instance
  - Setup the configuration.
-This integration's entities are named **exactly** as the original so as long as you removed the original one before setting up this one, they should be 'adopted'
+This integration's entities are named the same as the original so as long as you removed the original one before setting up this one, they should be 'adopted'.

+ #### Notes on migrating

-**NOTE**: The migration is not exactly 1:1.
+  - The migration is not exactly 1:1.
 I did some cleanup like replacing some entities that returned 'Y' or 'YES' into proper booleans.
 I also removed a couple of deprecated entities.
+  - It is not longer possible to choose which entities you want.
+You'll get all entities available for the chosen hardware.
+I might allow to configure this in the future but for now it proved to difficult for me.
+  - I removed a couple of entities considered deprecated because they were originally wrong.

 ### **Supported Entities**